FriesischScott/UncertaintyQuantification.jl/docs/src/manual/gettingstarted.md

 nDMaterial ElasticIsotropic 1 9.99813819e+02 0.25 3.03176259e+00
 ```

 Now that the values are injected into the source files, the next step is to extract the desired output quantities.
 This is done using an `Extractor`.
 The `Extractor` is designed similarly to the `Model` in that it takes a `Function` and a `Symbol` as its parameters.
-However, where a `DataFrame` is passed to the `Model`, the working directoy for the currently evaluated sample is passed to the function of the `Extractor`.
+However, where a `DataFrame` is passed to the `Model`, the working directory for the currently evaluated sample is passed to the function of the `Extractor`.
 The user defined function must then extract the required values from the file and return them.
 Here, we make use of the *DelimitedFiles* module to extract the maximum absolute displacement from the output file that *OpenSees* generated.

 ```julia
 disp = Extractor(base -> begin